Van Dyke Parks: Waronker collaborations and Song Cycle

-Warner Bros. financed a test single, "Donovan's Colours", that was credited under the pseudonym "George Washington Brown" due to Parks' reluctance to risk his family's reputation.
+Warner Bros. financed the recording of Parks' rendition of Donovan's song "Colours", credited under the pseudonym "George Washington Brown", as a test single.
 (Note: A myth emerged around the pseudonym after Cheetah magazine reported musicians speculating that "Brown" was a wealthy South American financier directing Parks remotely.)
-After journalist Richard Goldstein praised the single in the Village Voice, the company greenlit a full solo album but required Parks to use his real name.
+After journalist Richard Goldstein praised the record in the Village Voice, the company greenlit a full solo album but required Parks to use his real name.
 On January 5, 1967, he signed a multi-album contract with Warner Bros., an agreement that included a substantial recording budget, full creative control, and no set deadlines.
 This was an extraordinary allowance for an artist like Parks, comparable to the largesses afforded to the Beatles.